RobGaughan/Infrastructure-For-AD-Azure/README.md

 Go to Virtual Machines > Domain-Controller-1 > Networking > Network settings > NIC > IPconfig > Private IP address settings > select static and save

+> [!NOTE]
-Make sure to take note of the static IP you set as we will be using it in the next step
+> Take note of the static IP you set we will be using it in the next step
-- For me it was 10.0.0.4
+> For me it was 10.0.0.4

 Refer to the gif below:

 ![ezgif-872af4bccc6f3e](https://github.com/user-attachments/assets/8962c61e-0581-4d65-887c-30373dcba181)

 #### Setting Client-1 DNS settings:

+Go to Virtual Machines > Client-1 > Networking > Network settings > NIC > DNS servers

+For "DNS servers" > Select the "custom" box
+Under "DNS Server" > Put 10.0.0.4 which is Domain-Controller-1's IP
+Then click save

+Refer to the gif below:

 ![cropped-client-1-dns-settings](https://github.com/user-attachments/assets/d0d6d329-9cf9-4cd5-96bd-a7f4700afc86)